 Figure 2: SASE FEL energy along the LCLS-II (upper) and LCLS-II-HE (Lower) SXR beamlines.
 Note the difference in the x-axis.
 Simulations are perofrmed in Genesis, with initial particle distribution from start to end simulations of the beam in IMPACT.
 For the upper plot, the beam core parameters are E=3.8GeV, I=1.3kA, ΔE=1.1MeV,ϵn=0.27x0.31μm for the, while for the lower plot the beam core parameters are 8GeV, I=1.3kA, ΔE=1.1MeV,ϵn=0.25x0.28μm.
 Note that LCLS-II does not support operation at 5keV.
 In all cases, a small quadratic taper is applied.
 Neithier simulation takes into account the break for the self-seeding chicane.

 LCLS-II-HE will support not only the SASE mode shown in Figure 2, but also advanced schemes such as self-seeding, two-color, and attosecond pulse generations.
 These modalities require more undulators than SASE, and in order to assure that the FEL saturation length is short enough to support them, a demanding set of tolerances have to be met both by the undulator system itself, and by the electron bunches delivered to the undulator system.
 The electron beam needs to be matched to the undulator FODO channels with the correct average beta-function as set by the undulator lattice and specified below.
 The main tolerances have been established and balanced in a tolerance budget.
 This is described in a separate document as described in Ref.
 [5].
-For the budget in this document the estimated power loss is less than 30% at 5 keV and is less than 20% at 2 keV.
+For the budget in this document, the estimated power loss is less than 30% at 5 keV and is less than 20% at 2 keV.
 Most tolerances are equivalent to LCLS-II, while some potentially effected by magnetic forces have been loosened.

 SXR Undulator Requirements